lmbxmu/RBNN/readme.md

 ```

-### Results on ImageNet: To ensure the reproducibility, please refer to our training details provided in the model link.
+#### Results on ImageNet.
+To ensure the reproducibility, please refer to our training details provided in the model link.

 | batch_size | batch_size_test | use_dali| Top-1| Top-5 |model Link | Paper data|
 |:----------:|:---------------:|:-------:|:----:|:-----:|:---------:|:---------:|